 Bankruptcy is a word that most likely brings up feelings of stress and fear, but the reality is that it is an important tool that is used as a last-ditch effort to eliminate your financial hardships and help you start over with a clean slate.

 Depending on the type of bankruptcy you file for, your mounting debts are either discharged or you are presented with a new payment plan to pay them off over a five year period.

 The process of filing for bankruptcy is time-consuming but it doesn't have to be difficult.
-The Credit Review breaks down all the information you need to know to ensure you'll be on your way to a better financial future.
+Here is what you need to know before you file for bankruptcy.

 - Secured debt is a type of debt that has property attached to it, like an auto loan or a mortgage.